AbdulrahmanQasem95/DynamicMapper/README.md

 - Smooth transformation since it works directly with your `Codable` models without any changes
 - Compatible with [Realm](https://github.com/realm/realm-swift)
 - Native replacment of [ObjectMapper](https://github.com/tristanhimmelman/ObjectMapper)
+- Support Back to iOS 11, macOS 10.13, tvOS 11, and watchOS 4.

 # The Basics
 Like native `JSONDecoder` and `JSONEncoder` To support dynamic mapping, a class or struct just needs to implement the `DynamicDecodable` protocol for decoding, `DynamicEncodable` protocol for encoding or `DynamicCodable` protocol for both decoding and encoding togoether